Phozbrav/ansible-apache_flink_cluster/README.md

 # Presentation

-This ansible project is for persons who are looking for a deployment of Apache Flink as a cluster.
+This ansible project is a deployment of Apache Flink as a cluster.